 That said, don’t get fooled by marketing terms like “natural” and “plant-based.”
 While these dryer sheets are (in my opinion) better than the large brand competitors, they are far from perfect.

-I think they’re suitable for occasional use, but I will stick to using the Static Eliminator Cloths and the Wool Dryer Balls for daily laundry.
+I think they’re suitable for occasional use, but I will stick to using the Static Eliminator Cloths for my laundry, and add the Wool Dryer Balls if needed.
 That said, I know every family is different, and you’ll need to make the best choice for your family.

 This product is free of phosphates, phthalates, dyes, toxins and animal by-products, making it safer for the environment and your family.
 It is also free of any scent or fragrance, so it is gentler on sensitive skin.